xwa21msu/5023Y_intro-to-linear-models/README.md

 ## Workshop 6 10/03/23
 ### Multivariate Linear Models
 In a new script, we looked at the effect of interactions between variables on a model which may change the mean effect more or less than that of the additive values of separate variables.
 We learned how to identify interactions on a graph by pinpointing non parallel lines and used drop1() to compare if the interaction term was having a large effect on explaining the variance in the data opposed to the individual variables.
 We finished up looking at how to report these and checking the fit of the model.

+## Workshop 7 17/03/23
+### Complex Linear Models
+In a new script, we used fruitfly dataset to explore the hypothesis that increased sexual activity results in reduced lifespan in male fruitflies.
+The data was checked and a linear model was created, interaction terms were explored and the model simplified.
+Model fit was sure to be checked for goodness of fit and data transformation was explored also.
+The results were written up.